zerc/sorl_hacks/README.rst

 create_thumbs template tag
 --------------------------
-Parse your text on fly, finds images urls and replace by thumb url:
+Parse your text on fly, finds images urls and replace it by thumb url:

 ::